The cost and effect of a 'keep-everything' returns policy.

 Operational Efficiency Gains

-"We went from having almost a four person team and we've probably cut that down to about two and a half individuals now that does the return logistics," Harper shares.
+"We went from a four person team to now we've probably cut that down to about two and a half individuals doing the return logistics," Harper shares.
 "A big part of that was not having to manage that inventory after it left our possession."

-The simplified reconciliation process has been another win: "Our finance team is very strict about how we reconcile these payments... the current nature of our contract has saved a lot of time and headaches for me."
+The simplified reconciliation process has been another big win: "Our finance team is very strict about how we reconcile these payments.
+The current nature of our contract has saved a lot of time and headaches for me."

 Advice to Others in the Industry